March 21, 2023

 Another example is promo abuse prevention.
 An ecommerce website can use fingerprinting to limit how many times a promo code is applied from a single browser.
 If the fingerprint naively uses window size, the fraudster only needs to resize their window to apply the coupon repeatedly.

-To see how basic fingerprinting works, use our open-source FingperprintJS demo in a regular browser.
+To see how basic fingerprinting works, use our open-source FingerprintJS demo in a regular browser.
 You can review all the browser attributes the library collects and hashes into a visitor identifier.
 Screen size is used as a signal, but window size is not.
 If any of the included attributes changes just by one bit, the hash function generates a completely new identifier.

 However, you can reset your fingerprint by resizing your window if you open the demo with letterboxing on.
 This is because letterboxing spoofs the screen resolution and returns the approximate window size instead.